redox-os/website/content/news/this-week-in-redox-2.md

 +++
 author = "Redox Developers"
 date = "2015-10-14T19:30:51+02:00"
-title = "this week in redox 2"
+title = "This Week in Redox 2"

 +++